 Worst: Marlin is super lazy and mean in this movie, for no reason.

 The worst Pixar movie.
 Unfortunately, so much merchandise was made from the first Cars movie, that the studio financial heads pushed for them to make another movie with new characters for toys.
-(Box Office: $462million, Merchandise: $10billion)
+(Box Office revenue: $462million, Merchandise revenue: $10billion)

 Best: Just go watch Mater’s Tall Tales, which are 3-minute versions of this, and therefore better.